 Stash is purpose-built for beginners seeking simple investing combined with banking services.
-The $3/month subscription covers investment management, fractional shares, and educational content.
+Two subscription tiers: Stash Growth ($3/month) covers a personal brokerage account, banking, retirement investing, and Smart Portfolios; Stash+ ($9/month) adds two custodial investment accounts for kids, 2x stock with the Stock-Back Card, and up to $10K life insurance via Avibra.
 The integrated banking features (accounts, debit card, transfers) create a one-stop financial hub.
 However, subscription fees can be expensive relative to returns on small accounts, and investment options are limited to diversified portfolios.
 Best for young, tech-savvy investors beginning wealth building who value education and banking integration alongside investing.

 At a Glance